pmcode9992/DocumentationAssistant/DocuTest/Battleship.md

-## Battleship
+## BattleShip

-content='Overall Summary:\nThe project is a Battleship game implemented in Python.
-It includes functionalities such as creating and updating game boards, placing ships, shooting at enemy ships, and determining if a player has lost.
-The code also includes networking capabilities for playing the game over a network.
-Technologies used include socket programming for networking, dataclasses for defining data structures, and color for text formatting.
-The project aims to provide a classic Battleship game experience with additional features like network play.' response_metadata={'token_usage': {'completion_tokens': 94, 'prompt_tokens': 2550, 'total_tokens': 2644}, 'model_name': 'gpt-3.5-turbo-0125', 'system_fingerprint': None, 'finish_reason': 'stop', 'logprobs': None} id='run-5b2f87a6-ca91-496a-81f5-0f2bccad0d58-0' usage_metadata={'input_tokens': 2550, 'output_tokens': 94, 'total_tokens': 2644}
+The project is a Battleship game implementation in Python.
+It includes game logic for creating and updating game boards, handling player shots, placing ships, and managing network communication for multiplayer games.
+The technologies used are Python.
+The functionalities include playing Battleship against an opponent either locally or over a network.

      Battleship.py
      Battleship.md